-8. Container of Life – Root Chakra – Sacred Geometry – Circle
+Root Chakra – Sacred Geometry – Circle

-In Pythagorean terms, a single circle can be seen as one unit (1) called a monad.
-A monad is both the creator of many and the sum of all, as one and whole.
-Circles are primordial symbols in the sense that they represent the organizing principle of everything.
-They have inspired ancient minds as well as philosophers, mathematicians, astronomers and artists.
+In Pythagorean terms, a circle can be seen as one unit, called a monad.
+A monad is both the creator of many and the sum of all.
+Circles are primordial symbols in the sense that they represent the organizing principle of life.
+They have inspired children as well as philosophers, mathematicians, astronomers, poets and artists.

-Its simplicity grounds us to the earth through our root chakra, while its infinite nature inspires us to cultivate and create something new.
+Its simplicity grounds us to the earth in our root chakra, while its infinite nature inspires us to cultivate and create something new.

 “The nature of god is a circle of which the center is everywhere and the circumference is nowhere” – Empedocles

 If you liked what you read and want more... you may be interested in having the actual guidebook and card deck.
 The 134 page full-color book is sold separately from the cards.
 My goal is to find a publisher who can offer this as a set.
 In the meantime, you can purchase either the book or cards via these links.
 Thank you for your support.
 Laural

 Mandala Chakra book available at: Amazon

 Mandala Chakra card deck available at: Printers Studio

 If you wish to gift one of my mandalas to a friend or hang in your home or office they are available in my online gallery: Ink Drop Arthaus